Liberty police officer retiring after 25 years, plans to pursue new career

-LIBERTY TWP., Ohio (WKBN) – After more than two decades on the job, a Liberty Township police officer is hanging up her badge.
+LIBERTY TWP., Ohio (WYTV) – After more than two decades on the job, a Liberty Township police officer is hanging up her badge.

 Patrolman Alexandra Anastis-Nichols is retiring after 25 years with the department.
 She started at the Liberty Police Department in 1995.